cerebellamap/Gene2Cere/README.md

 4. An npy file ` (Step02_Comp_eval_run_100x10cv_all_r.npy) `  containing the correlation between observed and predicted IDP values for the initial 1-fold testing samples, based on the optimal component number within the initial 9-fold training samples

-5. A png file ` (Step02_Comp_eval_visualization.png) `  illustrating the optimal component number from the nested 10-fold cross-validation
+5. A png file ` (Step02_Comp_eval_visualization.png) `   illustrating the optimal number of components based on the nested 10-fold cross-validation, similar to Figure 1

 6. A csv file ` (Step02_PLSR_101x10cv_preds.csv) `  detailing the predictions from 101 repetitions of 10-fold cross-validation

-7. A png file ` (Step02_PLSR_101x10cv_r2median_20.png) `  showing the prediction performance
+7. A png file ` (Step02_PLSR_101x10cv_r2median_20.png) `  showing the prediction performance, similar to Figure 2

-8. A csv file ` (Step03_GCIsig.csv) `  containing the GCI values and their significance after applying BrainSMASH with multiple comparison test
+8. A csv file ` (Step03_GCIsig.csv) `  containing the GCI values and their significance after applying the BrainSMASH permutation procedure including correction for multiple comparisons

 9. A folder named ` "BrainSmash" `  containing data constructed during the BrainSMASH analysis

-10. A folder named ` "GSVA" `  containing data generated during GSVA, including example GSVA results
+10. A folder named ` "GSVA" `  containing data generated during GSVA, including example GSVA results similar to Figure 3

 # Bugs and Questions

-Please contact Kaikai Wang at kaikwang77@gmail.com  and Yaping Wang at wangyaping19@mails.ucas.ac.cn
+Please contact Yaping Wang at wangyaping19@mails.ucas.ac.cn and Kaikai Wang at kaikwang77@gmail.com